geoyws/namecard/readme.md

 # Namecard

-## Not everyone wants to use Facebook to interact.
+Not everyone wants to use Facebook to interact.
 Too personal.
+Not enough business touch.

+## Credentials Transparency
 So here we can just exchange namecards professionally and interact within safe confines of privacy.